Yamato-Security/hayabusa/README.md

 Processes.Image
 ```

 The format is `KeywordName.FieldName`.
 For example, when creating the list of `Users`, hayabusa will list up all the values in the `SubjectUserName`, `TargetUserName` and `User` fields.
-By default, hayabusa will return results from all events (informational and higher) so we highly recommend combining the `--pivot-keyword-list` option with the `-m` or `--min-level` option.
+By default, hayabusa will return results from all events (informational and higher) so we highly recommend combining the `pivot-keyword-list` command with the `-m` or `--min-level` option.
 For example, start off with only creating keywords from `critical` alerts with `-m critical` and then continue with `-m high`, `-m medium`, etc...
 There will most likely be common keywords in your results that will match on many normal events, so after manually checking the results and creating a list of unique keywords in a single file, you can then create a narrowed down timeline of suspicious activity with a command like `grep -f keywords.txt timeline.csv`.

 ## Logon Summary Generator